Last Updated: 2015-01-29

 Worldwide estimates of illicit substance use are between 153 and 300 million people (3.4% to 6.6% of the population aged 15-64 years) according to the United Nations Office on Drugs and Crime (UNODC).
 Cannabis users constitute the largest number of illicit drug users (119-224 million people), followed by users of amphetamine-group substances, opioids, opiates, and cocaine.

 Opiates are opioids that are naturally derived from the opium poppy (e.g., morphine).
 They are used to treat pain but may also be abused because of their euphoric effects.
-Opioid dependence is characterized by a maladaptive pattern of opioid use, leading to clinically significant impairment or distress, occurring in a 12-month period, including symptoms of tolerance and withdrawal, despite knowledge that continued opioid use is the cause of these problems.
+Opioid use disorder is defined as a problematic pattern of opioid use, leading to clinically significant impairment or distress, occurring in a 12-month period, and may include symptoms of tolerance and withdrawal, despite knowledge that continued opioid use is the cause of these problems.
 Commonly abused opioids include codeine, fentanyl, heroin, morphine, opium, oxycodone, and hydrocodone.

 Overdose occurs when the quantities taken are larger than can be physically tolerated, resulting in CNS and respiratory depression, miosis, and apnea.
 Can be fatal if not treated rapidly.